juansvisbal/example-design-system-docs/README.md

 ## Inquiries

+You can help us improve the system and ensure it remains current and relevant.

-Any questions, let us know at: support@pasilobus.com.
+- Any questions, let us know at: support@pasilobus.com.

-You can file a new issue if we are missing components or our advice isn’t clear and actionable.
+- You can file a new issue if we are missing components or our advice isn’t clear and actionable.

 Learn more about Pasilobus at our website https://www.pasilobus.com